JohnKesko/wxwidgets-template-clion/README.md

 # wxwidgets-template

-This is a super clean template I created in CLion to have a starting point using wxWidgets.
+This is a clean template I created in CLion to have a starting point using wxWidgets.
 It just creates a blank window with a title, nothing else.
 Just press build and it will run.

 The reason was I couldn't find any good starting points with a clean structure of header files and source files when I started to use wxWidgets.